 Getting to Know Your Neighborhood: Jamaica Plain

 You won’t find chain stores here.
-What you will find is a community committed to the environment, fair-trade commerce, and sustainable agriculture, a place that’s hip and definitely way left-of-center when it comes to politics.
+What you will find is a community committed to the environment, fair-trade commerce, and sustainable agriculture, and a place that’s hip and way left-of-center when it comes to politics.

 The Great Outdoors